Skip to main content

 Lombo (pork loin)

-Besides beef, pork also is common.
+Besides beef, pork is also common.
 A popular item is pork loin sliced thin and seasoned with sal grosso.
 Besides the standard salt seasoning, pork loin can also be grilled with spices or a Parmesan crust.

 Sides